Back to Colorado

 Plain English: The amendment changes who can place an automated vehicle identification system (AVIS) on highways that are part of the federal interstate highway system.

-• Removes counties from being able to install AVIS on federal interstate highways, but allows cities and counties or municipalities to do so.
+• Removes counties from being able to place AVIS on federal interstate highways, but still allows cities and counties or municipalities to do so.

-• Adds a new rule stating that only the state, city and county, or municipality can place an AVIS on federal interstate highways.
+• Adds a new rule stating that only cities and counties or municipalities can create an automated vehicle identification corridor on federal interstate highways.

 Bill History